emera86/SASmanual-MkDocs/SASmanual/docs/sas-outputs/reports.md

 |:---------------------------------------:|:--------------------------------------------:|:--------------------:|
 | BODYTITLE <br> STARTPAGE=NO <br> KEEPN <br> NOTOC_DATA | BOOKMARKGEN=NO <br> STARTPAGE=NO <br> COMPRESS=9 <br> TEXT= | STYLE=SASWEB <br> RS=NONE |

+For an explanation of the options, refer to [this page](http://www2.sas.com/proceedings/forum2007/021-2007.pdf).

 ## PROC PRINT

 ## PROC TABULATE